 Despite the shocking statistics, construction companies often neglect this aspect of the work environment.
 However, an employee’s safety primarily depends upon the reliability of the construction contractor.

-As a responsible employer that prioritises employee safety over everything else, Taurus leads the way by upholding the necessary precautions and worker safety standards.
+As a responsible employer that prioritises employee safety and health over everything else, Taurus leads the way by upholding the necessary precautions and worker safety standards.
 To help steer others onto the same route, we are hereby providing a few pointers that are important for construction site safety.